-RHS Garden Wisley is entering a period of exciting transformation as part of our major Strategic Investment Programme.
+RHS Garden Wisley is in a period of exciting transformation as part of our major Strategic Investment Programme.
+While the exciting programme of works is carried out, Wisley remains open for visitors to enjoy.

-Once complete, three major hubs - a new welcome building, new centre for horticultural science and learning, and a transformation of the existing Laboratory building - will enhance the visitor experience, helping us achieve our vision to enrich everyone's life through plants, while remaining a centre for horticultural excellence.
+Once complete, three major hubs - a new Welcome Building, new centre for horticultural science and learning, and the transformation of the existing Laboratory building - will enhance the visitor experience, helping us achieve our vision to enrich everyone's life through plants, while remaining a centre for horticultural excellence.

 A new home for Wisley Garden Library